Sarkis-S/product-preview-card-component/README.md

 ### What I learned

-This one is a little tricky with regards to image swapping for responsiveness.
+The first challenge is a little tricky with regards to image swapping for responsiveness.
 I've learned of several ways to do so.
 Starting with the less preferred option, which involves creating a div container and setting its background image within:

 ```
 #div {